-In this next section I’ll walk you though the set up process
+In this next section I will walk you though the set up process

 Why do we want to do this?
-Well if you don’t remember it’s so you can extend MIDI signals past 50 ft and up to 1000 ft, something not possible over standard MIDI cables.
+Well if you do not remember it is so you can extend MIDI signals past 50 ft and up to 1000 ft, something not possible over standard MIDI cables.

-So let’s say you want to “MIDI” two devices like a keyboard and a sequencer, here’s what you do!
+Say you want to MIDI two devices like a keyboard and a sequencer, here is what you do!

 (See the diagram below)